ICAMS/grace-tensorpotential/docs/gracemaker/quickstart.md

 ### Input File Setup

-You can use `gracemaker -t` for an interactive interface to configure simple input file (not yet implemented) and then adjust it manually as needed.
-For more information, see [Input file](../inputfile).
+You can use `gracemaker -t` for an interactive interface to configure simple input file and then adjust it manually, if needed.
+Check [model hyperparameters](../presets/#models-hyperparameters) for more details.
+For complete information about input file, see [Input file](../inputfile).

 _____